tinysuperlab/MotionKitV2MicroPython/README.md

 - ultrasound measurement in cm.
 - line sensors

-Please see the example py files to learn how each function is used.
+Please try the example files to learn how each function is used.

 - robot_frontlights.py
 - robot_sidelights.py